Nationwide Insurance Logo

 Nationwide Mutual Insurance Company Logo 1960s-1998

-In 1955, the Nationwide Insurance group of companies was officially registered.
-The symbol with the eagle on the letter “N” survived; only the bird turned white and acquired a black outline.
-On the right was a “three-story” inscription, with all three lines of the same length.
-The upper level was occupied by the blue word “NATIONWIDE,” the middle – the same blue “INSURANCE,” and at the bottom was the advertising phrase “Nationwide is on your side” in black.
+Nationwide Insurance was officially incorporated in 1955.
+The symbol with the eagle on the letter “N” remained; only the bird became white and gained a black outline.
+On the right side, there was a “three-story” inscription, and all three lines were the same length.
+The upper level was occupied by the blue word “NATIONWIDE,” the middle one by the same blue “INSURANCE,” and the lower part by the advertising phrase “Nationwide is on your side” in black.

 1998 – 2014